mikitex70/plantuml-markdown/README.md

 #### Using a Kroki server

 Starting from version `3.7.0` a [Kroki] server can be used as an alternative of [PlantUML server].
-The configuration is similar, only use the `server_kroki` configuration property instead of the `server` property.
+The configuration is similar, only use the `kroki_server` configuration property instead of the `server` property.

 #### File inclusion management